duraanali/classpilot/README.md

 **Error Responses:**

-- `400 Bad Request`: Validation failed or capacity exceeded
+- `400 Bad Request`: Capacity exceeded
 - `401 Unauthorized`: Invalid or missing token
 - `403 Forbidden`: Students or class not owned by teacher
 - `404 Not Found`: Class not found or not owned by teacher